KachiAlex/real-estate-marketplace/SUCCESS_ANDROID_APP_COMPLETE.md

 ## âœ… EVERYTHING IS READY

-Your Property Ark Android mobile app is **100% complete** and ready to build!
+Your PropertyArk Android mobile app is **100% complete** and ready to build!

 ---